matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ```

 ::: tip Deposit funds during deployment
-The deployment script contains a deposit from Goerli to zkSync Era testnet, which can take a few minutes to finish.
+The deployment script contains a deposit from Sepolia, or Goerli to zkSync Era testnet, which can take a few minutes to finish.
 If your wallet already has funds in L2, you can skip that part to save you some time.
 :::

 2. Now deploy the contract from the `L2-counter/` folder root to zkSync: